U.S. writer A.M. Homes denies Hilary Mantel literary treble

 But George has a murderous temper and when he loses control the two brothers are hurled into entirely new lives in which they must both seek absolution.

-Homes, whose first name is Amy, often laces her novels with violence, sex and black humor.
+Homes, whose first name is Amy, writes most of her novels from a male perspective.
+They are often laced with violence and sex and mixed with black humour.

+"I find it harder, self-consciously so, to write a female narrator," the author, whose other works include "This Book Will Save Your Life" and "The End of Alice", told the Guardian newspaper last year.

 The British bookseller Foyles said "May We Be Forgiven" was a "crowning achievement" for Homes that put her among contemporary American greats such as Pulitzer prize-winner Cormac McCarthy and "Independence Day" author Richard Ford.